JakobSertcanli04/DataFiltrationProject/README.md

         Generate a word cloud:
           Select the csv file you want to generate a word cloud from Press Generate Word Cloud

         Generate a graph:
+          Open the graph.py file.
+          Insert the directory of the file you want to display a graph for.
+          Make sure that the file ends with .txt
+          Example: with open('filepath.txt', 'r') as f:
+          Run the program.